farlee2121/ResXResourceReader.NetStandard/ReadMe.md

 Why would you want this library?
 --------------------------------
-If you want to programmatically read/update a ResX file, the standard is to use the .NET classes `System.Resources.ResXResourceReader` and `System.Resources.ResXResourceWriter`.
-However these libraries are part of System.Windows.Forms :/ That is either a annoying extra dependency or a deal breaker for .Net Standard.
+If you want to programmatically read/update a ResX file, the standard is to use the `System.Resources.ResXResourceReader` and `System.Resources.ResXResourceWriter`.
+However these libraries are part of System.Windows.Forms.
+That is either a annoying extra dependency or a deal breaker for .Net Standard.

 This library separates those two classes from System.Windows.Forms and packages them for .Net Standard so you can easily include them across frameworks.